vanessachahwan/ALTEGRAD-Challenge/README.md

 </p>

 # Description
-The treatment of data structures such as graphs and text is a long and complex process considering that there are several methods to extract features fromthem and that it is not easy to know which of theseare suitable for a subsequent task such as classification or regression.
+The treatment of data structures such as graphs and texts is a long and complex process considering that there are several methods to extract features from them and that it is not easy to know which of these are suitable for a subsequent task such as classification or regression.
 In this repository we will show our methods to extract features  made  in  our  H-index  prediction  process.
-We will also show the rest of the prediction chain such as regression and post processing.
+We will also show the rest of the prediction chain such as regression and post-processing.
 Finally, this treatment allowed us to be in 2nd place on the public and private leaderboard with a difference of 0.011 in score from the first place in the private leaderboard.

 # Project's goal